-Vegans and Non-Vegans, Roll up your sleeves and grab your shopping list.
+Vegans and Non-Vegans, Roll up your sleeves and grab your shopping list to create a vegan snacks list for your weekly shop!
 I’ve recently downloaded The Listonic android app which saves your list and you tick them off as you go but the app store has a few others that can help you as you go round.

 This isn’t the typical ‘vegan food’s post’ on my website.

 Today I’m talking the time-saving, grab before you dash out of the house- kind of foods.
-I’m normally a sucker for ‘whole foods’ and Paleo eating but when it comes to working full time and having a healthy meal prepared sometimes instant meals or some things that are a bit grab-and-go, are heaven.
+I’m normally a sucker for ‘whole foods’ and Paleo eating but when it comes to working full time and having a healthy meal prepared sometimes vegan snacks or some things that are a bit grab-and-go, are heaven.

 Let’s just get this one out of the way.
 We all know this is why you’re here, come on.
 So I’ll do a

 brief (I got carried away again), list for you and leave some links to some amazingly naughty vegan treat lists at the bottom of this section.

 Ben & Jerry’s – Ice Cream (They have a huge range of dairy-free ice creams)

 Biscuits – Bourbon Biscuits- Thank god ‘am right?!
 Lotus – Original Caramelised